Yellow Ribbon Program

 - Admitted as a full-time, part-time, or summer-school student in an undergraduate program of study leading to a degree or certificate;

-- Is currently, and was at the time of the military action that resulted in the awarding of the Purple Heart or other superior combat decoration, a resident of Florida; and
+- Is currently, or was at the time of the military action that resulted in the awarding of the Purple Heart or other superior combat decoration, a resident of Florida; and

 - Submits to the community college or university the DD-214 form, issued at the time of separation from service, as documentation that he or she has received a Purple Heart or other combat decoration superior in precedence.